flowtoolz/flowtoolz.github.io/_posts/2019-01-14-zen-in-the-art-of-software-architecture-introduction.md

 ### Art

 Software architecture requires more than science, engineering and craft.
-In order to build high quality software products with agility, you want to become an educated engineer, craftsman and artist.
-The *software artist* complements knowledge and skill with the psychological maturity that allows her to ...
+In order to make high quality software products with agility, you want to become an educated engineer, craftsman and artist.
+To knowledge and skill the *software artist* adds the psychological maturity that allows her to ...

-1. See the true meaning and semantic structure of a software
+1. See the true meaning and pragmatic structure of software
 2. Let go of mere technicalities, perfectionism and feature creep
-3. Intuitively feel when returns diminish and something is *good enough*
+3. Intuitively feel when something is *good enough* as returns diminish
 4. Truly empathize with users

 ### Timeless Principles